JuliaDynamics/PerronFrobenius.jl/README.md

 # PerronFrobenius.jl

-Package for computing the transfer operator (Perron-Frobenius operator) from time series data.
+Implementations of Ulam's approximation of the transfer operator (Perron-Frobenius operator).

 This package is part of (soon to be) larger ecosystem of packages operating on state space reconstructions in the [`StateSpaceReconstruction.jl`](https://github.com/kahaaga/StateSpaceReconstruction.jl) package. `PerronFrobenius` re-exports `StateSpaceReconstruction.jl`, so you can use everything available in that package directly by just doing `using PerronFrobenius`.